abipalli/semioverse/README.md

 Within the self's graph, you can discern the relationships between yourself and others, as well as the relationships amongst others. *However, the constellation of relationships exists on a horizon of meaning extending from the self, and the same constellations (all else remaining constant) don't necessarily extend from the other.*

 If you tried to explore `otherperson.keys()`, you would find that no relations have yet been formed on the otherperson's graph. **This means that every oxel can be considered a perspective/point of view of a relational graph.**

+*(every oxel is a master-signifier that organizes a constellation of meaning)*

-Weaving is more akin to drawing constellations.
-When we draw constellations in the sky, they are lines we draw from our point of view, but we are not actually saying that the star-oxels *themselves* are organized by these very lines, and indeed many cultures have organized the stars into totally different constellations 🌌🔀🧩...
+When we draw constellations in the sky, they are lines we draw from our point of view, but we are not actually saying that the stars are *in-themselves organized by these very lines, and indeed many cultures have organized the stars into totally different constellations 🌌🔀🧩...*

 ```javascript
 constellations.weave(